mendix/docs/content/refguide/web-modeler/app-settings-wm.md

 ## 1 Introduction

-**App Settings** contain information on App Store widgets and local widgets in your app.
+**App Settings** contains information on Mendix App Store widgets and local widgets in your app.
 For more details on widgets, see [Widgets in the Web Modeler](page-editor-widgets-wm).

 To open the **App Settings**, click the gear icon at the left menu bar.